 Daily Posts operates with full-time staff rather than freelancers.
-We are building ourselves as an employer of the future- today.
-Developing a culture that supports the ethos of the company, and activities of our workforces is no mean feat.
-James Cummings, CEO, explains a bit about how we have achieved our success and some of the challenges that we have faced along the way.
+We are building ourselves as an employer of the future – today.
+Developing a culture that supports the ethos of the company and activities of our workforce is no mean feat.
+James Cummings, CEO, explains how we have achieved our success and some of the challenges that we have faced along the way.

-If you run a writing agency, marketing agency, or just use writers in your business, then you will probably be aware of the challenges that come when you need to get content fast, or of great quality, or both.
-At Daily Posts we work hard on our recruitment and have put in place policies, procedures, and processes to facilitate recruitment and the management of writing professionals.
+If you run a writing agency, marketing agency or just use writers as part of your business, then you will probably be aware of the challenges that arise when you need to get content fast – or of great quality – or both.
+At Daily Posts, we work hard on our recruitment and have put in place policies, procedures, and processes to facilitate recruitment and the management of writing professionals.

 Some freelancers just do not care

 On the other side of the freelancer coin, there are those that really don’t care.
-All they want is to get paid for their work and do the absolute minimum to do so.
-Sure, these people will spend most of their time looking for work, rather than getting repeat work, but that is what they are used to, and is how they feel this game works.
+All they want is to get paid for their work and do the absolute minimum .
+Sure, these people will spend most of their time looking for work rather than getting repeat work, but that is what they are used to, and how they feel this game works.

 Weeding out those with passion from those that really do not care is pretty easy if you know how.
 The problem comes when you are in a hurry for work and need to use someone new.
 It can either go swimmingly well or you can end up with no communication until after the deadline, or terrible quality content that is not worth the digital space it takes up.

 Freelancers are generally in their role for one of two reasons.
 The first is that they love the flexibility of freelance work and are able to earn well.
 The second is that their personal life is such that they are perhaps not able to take a job that involves a commute and standard full-time hours.

 There are great freelancers in both categories, but sometimes things come up that get in the way of each, perhaps more so for the latter category.